Terms of Service

 9.4 Recorded and Logged Communications; Authorized Access; Confidentiality

-Consent / alternatives.
+Consent and alternatives.
 Briance will make reasonable efforts to inform you when call recording is enabled.
 By communicating with Briance through the Official Channels after receiving notice that recording may occur, you consent to such recording.
 If you do not wish to be recorded, you may communicate with Briance by email at info@briance.ca or by text message to (438) 796-4418.

 Confidentiality.
 Briance personnel with access to customer communications and records are subject to confidentiality obligations (including contractual confidentiality and/or non-disclosure obligations) and are required to handle customer information responsibly.